kahinasassi/multi-agent-document-exchange-system-in-a-social-network/README.md

 "# multi-agent-document-exchange-system-in-a-social-network"
-the work is made in collaboration with @nassim bouhadouf
+\n the work is made in collaboration with @nassim bouhadouf (https://github.com/nassim-fox)